Elliptic orbit

-In astrodynamics or celestial mechanics, an elliptic orbit or elliptical orbit is a Kepler orbit with an eccentricity of less than 1; this includes the special case of a circular orbit, with eccentricity equal to 0.
-In a stricter sense, it is a Kepler orbit with the eccentricity greater than 0 and less than 1 (thus excluding the circular orbit).
-In a wider sense, it is a Kepler orbit with negative energy.
-This includes the radial elliptic orbit, with eccentricity equal to 1.
+In astrodynamics or celestial mechanics, an elliptical orbit or eccentric orbit is an orbit with an eccentricity of less than 1; this includes the special case of a circular orbit, with eccentricity equal to 0.
+Some orbits have been referred to as "elongated orbits" if the eccentricity is "high" but that is not an explanatory term.
+For the simple two body problem, all orbits are ellipses.

-In a gravitational two-body problem with negative energy, both bodies follow similar elliptic orbits with the same orbital period around their common barycenter.
-Also the relative position of one body with respect to the other follows an elliptic orbit.
+In a gravitational two-body problem, both bodies follow similar elliptical orbits with the same orbital period around their common barycenter.
+The relative position of one body with respect to the other also follows an elliptic orbit.

-Examples of elliptic orbits include: Hohmann transfer orbit, Molniya orbit, and tundra orbit.
+Examples of elliptic orbits include Hohmann transfer orbits, Molniya orbits, and tundra orbits.